hazelcast/fraud-detection-onnx/README.md

 # Load some transactions into Kafka

-Next, You will Hazelcast's CLI, `hz-cli`, to submit a data loading job that will upload 100k "Transactions" into Kafka.
+Next, You will use Hazelcast's CLI, `hz-cli`, to submit a data loading job that will upload 100k "Transactions" into Kafka.
 The transactions are preloaded as CSV files in your `hazelcast-onnx` container.

 ```
 cd transaction-loader